 - Shift your attention and awareness away from your head

-- Use curiosity and beginner’s mind to really explore the subtle sensations
+- Use curiosity and beginner’s mind to really explore the sensations in your body

 - And every time that the mind grabs your attention, gently take your attention back to your body away from your head

-We all experience times of stress and difficulty in our lives which can sometimes disrupt our sleep.
-Getting a good night’s sleep is critical to how you perform during the day and has an impact on both your physical and mental health.
-The good news is there are practical things you can do to improve the quality of your sleep, which will benefit your health, happiness, well-beingo and performance.
-Pleasant dreams.
+We all experience times of stress and difficulty in our lives that sometimes disrupt our sleep.
+Getting a good night’s sleep is critical to how we perform during the day and has an impact on both our physical and mental health.
+The good news is that there are practical things we can do to improve the quality of our sleep, which will benefit our health, happiness, well-being and performance.
+Pleasant dreams!

 - If you are not sleeping well, keep a journal of your sleep patterns during the week.
 This could be by noting the start, end times and the quality of sleep in a notebook, an app, or using a health and fitness tracker device if you have one.